 No audio will be accepted.

-Call letters should appear on all pages.
+Call letters must appear on all pages.

-All Sections must be clearly identified.
+All sections must be clearly identified.

 Any section containing photos or entry information will be included in the page count for that section.

 Entries must meet all entry requirements in order to be considered.